What to know about booster shots and third doses of the COVID-19 vaccine

 If I am immunocompromised, will I be fully protected after I get my third dose of the vaccine?

-No. If you are immunocompromised, a third dose is supposed to provide you with better protection from COVID-19, but it may not provide you with the same level of immunity as healthy people.
+It depends.
+If you are immunocompromised, a third dose is supposed to provide you with better protection from COVID-19, but it may not provide you with the same level of immunity as healthy people.
 In studies, most participants who had any immune response to the first two doses did better after a third dose, but some people didn’t.
 That means you should still take extra precautions to avoid getting COVID-19, such as wearing a mask (especially inside) and avoiding large crowds or high-risk activities.
-Consider wearing eye protection (like a face shield), particularly if you’re around unmasked people who may be unvaccinated.
+Consider wearing eye protection (like a face shield), particularly if you’re around unmasked people or in high risk, crowded settings.

 Discuss your ongoing risk with your healthcare provider and ask them how you should reduce your risk.
+You may need additional doses beyond the first three.
 It’s important that your family members and regular close contacts get vaccinated, too.
 This decreases the likelihood that you will be exposed to COVID-19.

 Why didn’t we know third doses would be needed before?

 We’re still learning about the COVID-19 vaccines and how well — and for how long — they protect us from the virus and its emerging variants.
-The CDC’s decision to provide third doses to immunocompromised people was made after data showed these groups were particularly vulnerable to infections since they had little protection from their earlier immunizations.
-We will keep learning about these vaccines in the coming months and years, which means we will adjust our vaccine plan accordingly.
+We will keep learning about how the vaccines protect us from emerging variants in the coming months and years, which means we will adjust our vaccine plan accordingly.

 Will more people keep needing additional doses of the COVID-19 vaccines?